-Immediately upon learning of the problem, we began reviewing all aspects of the incident, and taking steps to protect everyone involved.
-We are working closely with outside legal counsel and other advisors to address the incident properly.
-We are also reviewing our information governance practices and implementing additional security measures designed to prevent a recurrence of such an incident in the future.
+Immediately upon learning of the problem, we began reviewing all aspects of the incident, and taking steps to protect the systems and everyone involved.
+We are working closely with outside experts to address the incident properly.
+We reported the incident to law enforcement.
+We are also reviewing and enhancing our system security, governance practices and ongoing monitoring to help prevent a recurrence of an incident like this in the future.

-In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
-Identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
-With this protection, IDX will help you resolve issues if your identity is compromised.
+In addition, we are covering the full cost to offer you identity theft protection services through IDX, the data breach and recovery services expert.
+IDX identity protection services include: 24 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+With this protection, IDX will help you monitor and resolve issues if your identity is compromised.